-Before you ask about a product to use, it helps to know the reasons why you need to look for it.
-There are different reasons why it is recommended to use oil on a wood carving.
+Before you ask about a product to use, it helps to know why you need to look for it.
+There are different reasons why it is recommended to use oil in wood carving.
 Oil protects wood from water or moisture damage.
 Most oils will provide a coat of protection so that water and other damaging elements can not reach the wood.

+The right oil will provide a seal.
 Oil will preserve the integrity of the wood and increase its durability.
-If your carving is something that you want to last through many years, then you also want to make sure that there is no potential damage that can make it through the oil coat.
-The right oil will provide a seal.
+If your carving is something that you want to last through many years, then you also want to ensure that there is no potential damage that can make it through the oil coat.

 The other reason to use wood oils is to bring out the natural look of the wood.
-The oil should also add a good finish to the wood, giving it a glossy look.
+The oil should also add an excellent finish to the wood, giving it a glossy look.

 Is there a difference between wood oil and varnish?

 Yes, there is.
-Wood oils are natural, they cure slowly, and they are absorbed into the wood.
 Wood varnish is water-based.
 You will need to apply it to wood that isn’t treated.
 If it is, you will need to sand it down first.
-When it comes to wood care, you will need to choose between oil and varnish and stick to that particular method.
+When it comes to wood care, you must choose between oil and varnish and stick to that method.
+Wood oils are natural; they cure slowly and are absorbed into the wood.

 Varnish is made by combining and cooking natural products.
 It is synthetic, while wood oil is not.
-It is built upon the carving so that a plastic-like coating is created to protect the wood, unlike oils that are sucked into the wood.
+It is built upon the carving so that a plastic-like coating is created to protect the wood, unlike oils that are sucked into it.

 How to use wood oil

-The first thing to do would be to make sure that the surface is clean.
-Then ensure that you stain the wood beforehand if that’s what you want to do.
-Use a water-based stain and make sure that nothing is blocking the wood oil from sinking into the wood effectively.
+The first thing to do would be to ensure the surface is clean.
+Then ensure you stain the wood beforehand if that’s what you want to do.
+Use a water-based stain and ensure that nothing prevents the wood oil from sinking into the wood effectively.
 Apply the wood oil according to its instructions.